Time to read: 4 mins

 JIT access is a security strategy used by organizations to provide users temporary elevated and restricted permissions when they need it and only as long as they require it.
 This gives organizations a secure way of controlling privileged access through time and resource limiting.

-JIT access is based on the principle of least privilege that seeks to reduce the risks caused by birthright access or standing privileges, which give users unlimited access to accounts, applications, and resources for which they’ve been previously authorized.
-The idea is the more access, the greater the risk of a threat actor stealing credentials and getting into the network.
+JIT access is based on theprinciple of least privilege that seeks to reduce the risks caused by birthright access or standing privileges, which give users unlimited access to accounts, applications, and resources for which they’ve been previously authorized.
+The more access a user or account has, the greater the risk of a threat actor getting into the network and stealing credentials.
 JIT cuts down on how long access is open, and in turn, reduces the risk from credential theft.
-And if the credentials are stolen, it minimizes the impact of bad actors.
+And if the credentials are stolen, JIT access minimizes the impact of bad actors.

 By automating access provisioning, users can quickly gain access to what they need without going through a lengthy approval process that slows down productivity.
-JIT controls allow for granular dynamic access policies based on the sensitivity of the app or system.
-It also allows an auditable record of every entitlement request.
+JIT controls allow for granular dynamic access policies based on the sensitivity of the app or system and also allows an auditable record of every entitlement request.

 Examples of different types of JIT access controls:

-- Broker and remove access/ Justification-based access: This JIT control requires that users explain their need for privileged access.
+- Justification-based access: This JIT control requires that users explain their need for privileged access.
 Once approved, users gain limited access to resources for a set period of time.
-The credentials for these accounts are managed and rotated in a centralized vault, and users are not made aware of them even after using them to reduce the risk of privilege abuse.
+The credentials for these accounts are managed and rotated in a centralized vault, and users are not made aware of them after using to reduce the risk of access privilege abuse.

 - Ephemeral accounts: This JIT control is connected to one-time use accounts.
 An account is created specifically to give the user temporary access to complete a specific task.
 This type of JIT access works well with third-party contractors and vendors who have a short-term assignment and once completed, the account is disabled and deleted.

-- Temporary elevation/Privilege elevation: For this JIT control, the user requests temporary access, elevating their privileges out of the norm so the user can complete a task.
+- Temporary/Privileged elevation: For this JIT control, the user requests temporary access, elevating their privileges out of the norm so the user can complete a task.
 As soon as the task is complete or the designated amount of time privilege is assigned has ended, access is removed.

 Benefits of JIT Access: